 This museum and aquarium is located in Checneny Township and displays three exhibits to inform visitors about different aspects of marine life.
 The three pavilions are

-- Coral Kingdom, which showcases coral reef habitats.
+- Coral Kingdom showcases coral reef habitats.

 These are some of the top Taiwan attractions